 As you may already know, Mars is one of the planets that scientists have more hope for the survival of humans.

 Mars is yes, the most logical planet to go to if things were to go bad here on Earth since Mars once had lakes and rivers all over its surface.
-But even if it is more logical it does not mean it is realistic, this is why scientists need to do more research to confirm the compatibility between humans and the plan B planet.
+But, even if it is more logical it does not mean it is realistic. this is why scientists need to do more research to confirm the compatibility between humans and the plan B planet.

 Like the previous mission, their goal is to search for past life but also water currents on the red planet.
-China’s Huoxing-1, also known as the Mars Global Remote Sensing Orbiter and Small Rover, were launched last year.
+China’s Huoxing-1, also known as the Mars Global Remote Sensing Orbiter and Small Rover, was launched last year.

-The third mission’s objective is to see if there are any differences of temperature between different seasons.
+The third mission’s objective is to see if there are any differences in temperature between different seasons.
 Another goal is to understand why Mars’s atmosphere is losing hydrogen and oxygen.
 They also want to know what is the reason behind the drastic climate changes on the red planet.

 Even if we have some proof that it could maybe be able to support human beings on it more research is needed to confirm this possibility.
 And if we could survive on the plan B planet we would still need a way to actually take us to it.
 So Mars will need to wait.